 Research Interests: resilience; adaptation; transformation; coastal communities; social-ecological systems

-Dr. Blythe is available to support Master and/or PhD candidate supervision in 2023/24.
+Dr. Blythe is available to supervise Masters and PhD students in 2026-27

 Associate Professor, Environmental Sustainability Research Centre